Contact Wyatt

 Other Travel Info

-Windy Season: The Bay of La Ventana is the perfect location for windsurfers of all abilities.
-Steady 4.5-6.0m side shore winds blow down the 10-mile white sand beach from November til’ April.
+Windy Season: The Bay of La Ventana is the perfect location for windsurfers and wingfoilers of all abilities.
+Steady 17-25mph side shore winds blow down the 10-mile white sand beach from November til’ April.
 Beginners enjoy the safety net of the L shaped beach that captures downwind drifters.
 While advanced and intermediate sailors will have a blast sailing the small breaking waves of the main sandbar or the bigger breaking waves of the Buffador (blowhole).
 The fact that on most days the wind is thermally driven means that conditions for all abilities can be found during different parts of the day.
 The mornings are great for beginners with lighter winds, then as the wind ramps up intermediate and advanced sailors will have fun blasting back and forth on long reaches.
 The best time for wind is Mid-November thru March.
 (It always seems to nuke Christmas day and Thanksgiving).
 Unless we have a huge Norte wind day with giant swell, shore break is generally knee high at most.

 Accommodations: Pro-Windsurf La Ventana offers multiple adjacent houses and apartments located just a minute’s walk from the beach.
 At your beach access you will find a fully stocked gear shed with rigged and ready windsurf and SUP equipment just feet from the water.
 All apartments feature a large patio, mini-fridge to keep the cerveza cold and within reach, and access our big communal kitchen and bar / hang out palapa.
 Four of our “Big Casitas” offer a rooftop terrace with views of the water and LV’s famous sunrises.
 We also have a 1 and 2 bedroom houses with full kitchens that offers extended room for.
 We keep expanding our available accommodations so please inquire about other housing options.